Cubes N Juliennes

 Yes, the vindaloo recipe does not use any kind of flour or element that has gluten in it.
 This curry is dairy-free as it does not use any kind of dairy product as well.

 Goan Vindaloo do not call for addition of coconut milk though some people like to add it.
-So, there is no harm if you add some coconut milk in this recipe.
+So, there is no harm if you add it in this recipe.

 Serving Ideas